Ujamaa: Ujamaa and gender

 The Ujamaa socialist movement not only changed many economic production practices in Tanzania but altered the ways family dynamics were pursued within Tanzania altogether—particularly, gender roles.
-The Ujamaa project supported of the idea of a nuclear family.
+The Ujamaa project supported the idea of a nuclear family.

 The nuclear family within the later-developing villagization efforts centralized its focus on the household rather than brotherhood and communal relations, which created internal tensions between the socialist ideas of Ujamaa.
 In fact, it later became the cause for a struggle for power within the Ujamaa villages.
 However the TANU party created an entire section of government that represented women's rights and equality within society.
-This department was known as the Umoja wa Wanawke wa Tanganyika (UWT).
+This department was known as the Umoja wa Wanawake wa Tanganyika (UWT).

 The UWT, as Priya explains, was designed to address the issues concerning women's integration into a socialist society; however it became evident that the officials of the department were the wives of important TANU officials and promoted a rather patriarchal agenda.
 There were large movements by the UWT to increase the literacy rate of women in Tanzania and institute education systems specifically for women.
-However, many of these academic institutions were teaching women how to become "a better wife" and further benefit the society as their role as wives.
+However, many of these academic institutions were teaching women how to become "a better wife" and further benefit the society in their role as wives.
 For example, Lal provides the example that classes such as "Baby Care + Nutrition and Health Problems in the City" were taught in these women's educational institutions.
 Even though the UWT later began to teach women the concepts of structural development, they were still taught it in the realm of home economics.

 However, men and women in rural Tanzania continued to farm their individual farms to provide subsistent yields and income for their families ("particularly their cashew plots").